thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 * Compatibility testing - testing software on various types of "clients" (think mobile phones, browsers, OS's).

 And many more.

+**Exercise** Turn and talk to your neighbor and talk about the following:
+* Provide an example in your projects where you had a regression (ie a piece of code that works but later stopped working).
+* Provide an example in your projects where you wish you had a unit test.
+* Provide an example in your projects where you wish you had an integration test.
+* Discuss your opinions on the benefits of creating tests.

 ## Using Mocha and Chai